Setup Your Domain to Build in High Fidelity

 - Installing High Fidelity’s Sandbox.

 - Setting up a personal High Fidelity server (for your Sandbox) to be hosted on your machine.

 - Connecting to your Sandbox server with the browser.

 - Configuring user permissions for your domain.

 To start building in High Fidelity, we need to talk about domains first.
-Domains in High Fidelity are hosted on your system--the system running Sandbox.
+Domains in High Fidelity are hosted on your system or the system running Sandbox.

 As a user, you can set-up multiple domains.
 These domains can be accessed by typing in the domain place name when you use the Interface.
 High Fidelity automatically generates place names for domains, though these are not personalized.
 Through your High Fidelity account, you can also purchase a place name for your domain.
 With your own place name, you can make your domain easier to find and share with other users.